SAP-samples/teched2023-IN260/exercises/ex4/README.md

   - Check the application logs to see if the goal was created successfully.
   - Head to the [SuccessFactors](https://pmsalesdemo8.successfactors.com/) UI to see your created goal.

 // TODO rather test this via UI?
-Or not test at all yet? we don't want too many goals created in SFSF
+Or not test at all yet? we don't want too many goals created in SFSF <-- (change just for visibility)

 ## 4.3 - Create a Task